Updated On: November 10, 2023 by Ciaran Connolly

 Rainbows – Symbols of Ireland

-Rainbows are one of the symbols of Ireland.
+Rainbows are one of the most famous symbols of Ireland.
 Yet, they are not as well recognised as other Irish symbols.
 That’s also because there is not a lot of inclusion of the symbol throughout history.
-However, it’s quite significant in the tales of the Leprechauns; one of the main symbols of Ireland.
+However, rainbows are quite significant in the tales of the Leprechauns, one of the main symbols of Ireland.

-Rainbows signify hope and goals within Celtic cultures.
+Rainbows are used as Irish symbols of hope and goals within Celtic cultures.
 The origin of this belief goes back to, again, the Leprechauns.
-They are tiny elf-like creatures that were popular for being a skilful sly.
-Leprechauns loved money and materialistic goods, so they sold people fake promises in exchange for goods.
-It was popular in tales that when leprechauns convinced people to track down the end of the rainbow.
-They promised them to find hidden gold pots and other treasures.
-In exchange, they get whatever they wanted.
+They are tiny elf-like creatures that were popular for being skilful and sly.
+Leprechauns loved money and materialistic goods, so they sold people fake promises in exchange for their belongings.

-But, wait.
+But wait.
 Do rainbows actually have an end?
-Well not exactly.
+Well, not exactly.
 However, people still kept trying, hoping they would get there.
-That is the story of how the rainbows became the symbols of goals.
-It signifies your attempts to pursue your dreams and hopefully reach them someday.
+That is the story of how the rainbows became the symbols of Ireland and the goals of the Irish people.
+It signifies the attempts to pursue your dreams and hopefully reach them someday.

 Unlike their female counterparts, mermen were rare and had hideous pig-like features.
-Moreover, they are all known to be members of the Sidhe or the Irish fairy world.
+Moreover, they are all known to be members of the Sidhe, or the Irish fairy world.
 They lived on the lands found beneath the waves of the ocean.
-Many regions around Ireland regarded them as signs of death and doom.
+Many regions around Ireland regarded them as Irish symbols of death and doom.

-While their names mean the sea-maids, they look nothing like the world-wide known mermaids.
-They are basically human beings with some distinct features.
-But, they don’t possess the tails as most mermaids do.
+While their names mean sea-maids, they look nothing like the standard mermaids known throughout the world.
+They are basically human beings with some distinct features that separate them from us, and they don’t possess the tails as most mermaids do.

-Some images features the Irish merrow quite like humans but with wider and flatter feet.
-They also had thin webs interlaced between their fingers.
-To travel through the currents of the ocean, they wore red capes made from feathers.
-However, some of them took the shapes of the seals until they reach the shores.
-Selkies are also found in Celtic mythology especially in Scotland and Ireland.
+In other legends, some of them took the shape of a seal until they reached the shores.
+Selkies are also found in Celtic mythology, especially in Scotland and Ireland.
 Selkies are the name given to the creatures that could turn into seals underwater by wearing a seal skin.

-While some regions feared them, others believed they were beautiful.
-There were also some notions that mortals married those creatures.
+While some regions feared Merrows and Selkies, others believed they were beautiful.
+There have also been tales where mortals married these creatures.
 This explains why some Irish families claim to be descendants of the merrows.